python-trio/snekomatic/README.rst

 later.

 *Permissions*: This control what your app will be able to read/write on Github.
-Currently the only permissions snekomatic needs are "Pull
+There are separate sections for "Repository permissions", "Organization permissions", and "User permissions".
+Currently the permissions snekomatic needs are:

+* Under "Repository permissions": "Pull requests: Read & Write".
+* Under "Organization permissions": "Organization members: Read & Write".
+* Under "User permissions": None, you can skip this section entirely.

-requests: Read & Write" and "Organization members: Read & Write".
-You can give your app more permissions if you want; they'll only be to your test org, so it's not particularly dangerous.
-Also, you can always edit the permissions list again later if you need to.
+You can give your app more permissions if you want; they'll only be to your test org, so it's not particularly dangerous, and can be useful for testing.
+Also, you can always edit the permissions list again later if you want to change things.

-*User permissions*: You can skip this section entirely.

 *Subscribe to events*: This selects which events GitHub will notify your bot about.
 Currently snekomatic just needs "Pull requests".